 “Art in the blood is liable to take the strangest of forms…”

 …as Sherlock Holmes said one time.
-Over the years, we’ve collected artwork from people inspired by the Russell & Holmes stories, in several categories: the Illustrated Parrot King, Russellscape, the Laurie R. King YouTube channel, our Mary Russell Colouring Book, and the Illuminated MyStory.
+Over the years, we’ve collected artwork from people inspired by the Russell & Holmes stories; if you’d like to contribute, contact us.

 Illustrated Parrot King

 For the Ten Weeks of Laurie ARrrgh!
-King, leading up to the publication of Pirate King, I wrote an original short-short story and set it up on a page with room for your illustration.
+King, leading up to the publication of Pirate King, Laurie’s original short-short story was set up on a page with room for your illustration.
 To see all of the gorgeous, fun, and sometimes silly submissions, please visit the Parrot King page.

 |Sara McClelland||Allison Nast||Lindsay Slater|

-By popular acclaim, we’re adding a project to the Beekeeper’s Gallery: The Mary Russell Colouring Book.
-For this, we need a simple ink drawing that depicts a scene from one of the books–Kim’s picture of Russell at the American Colony (from O Jerusalem) is an example (click to enlarge):
+Simple ink drawings, suitable for coloring, that depict a scene from one of the books–Kim’s picture of Russell at the American Colony (from O Jerusalem) is an example (click to enlarge):

 Even before The Beekeeper’s Apprentice was published in January of 1994, the book wore some interesting cover art.
 Below are a few examples, including one that St Martin’s Press proposed some months before.
 Fortunately they listened to their author’s plaintive cries and changed it to one of greater dignity.